Al-Tazkiyah (Inner-Self Purification) – Essential for Success

 Guardian and its Master and the best Purifier. -Bukhari and Muslim

 The messengers of Allah, the learned men, and women who are rich in spirituality, piety, and guidance are the teachers who help people attain tazkiyah.

 The Remembrance of Allah, Thikru Allah

 One of the most important constituents of tazkiyah is thikru Allah (remembrance of Allah).
-Thikru Allah or simply thikr is a term used to reflect a collection of ways in which a Muslim remembers, lives and attains closeness to Allah in his heart and himself.
-The word, remember, alone does not reflect the meaning of the word thikr.
-Thus, thikr is more than recollection of something in memory.
-Thikr is a training institution that helps people develope enlightened hearts, totally occupied with Allah and His attributes.
+Thikru Allah or thikr is a term used to reflect a collection of ways in which a Muslim remembers, lives and attains closeness to Allah in his heart and himself.
+The word, remember, alone does not reflect the meaning of thikr.
+Thus, thikr is more than the recollection of something in memory.
+Thikr is a training institution that helps people develop enlightened hearts, wholly occupied with Allah and His attributes.
 Allah has told us:

 Furthermore, the Prophet (PBUH) is reported to have said: